 Here are some easy full-meal meal prep ideas (you can definitely mix and match depending on your preferences):

-- Pulled Pork, Roasted Potatoes, and Green Beans Almondine
+- Baked Boneless Chicken Breast, Roasted Potatoes, and Green Beans Almondine

 - Whole30 Stuffed Peppers and Corn Tomato Avocado Salad